danielharrell/does_music_move/does_music_move.md

 music's development from the features of a space we inhabit, comes a plausible if simple measure of the greatness in a musical work.
-The greater it is, the deeper it carries us into the space in which music moves.
-And by that measure of inhabitance, the best demonstration of the complete sense this space can make, is found not in the account I have just given of it, but rather in those masterpieces of Western music---such as Beethoven's *Eroica*---where we feel this space explored to a kind of limit, in the conquest of it.
+The greater it is, the deeper it carries us into the space music moves in.
+And by that measure of inhabitance, the best demonstration of the complete sense this space can make, is found not in the account I have just given of it, but rather in those masterpieces of Western music---such as Beethoven's *Eroica*---where this space is explored to a kind of limit, in the conquest of it.

 ***